Social Work (MA)

 Candidates will be selected for interview based on whether they meet the entry criteria on their application form.
 Applications that do not clearly show required qualifications in Maths, English a first degree (or ability to study at masters level if over 25 and with substantial practice experience) or that do not demonstrate how their experience has helped their understanding of social care and/or the social work role will not be invited for interview.

-The programme will comprise 100 days of university based teaching and 100 days of agency based assessed practice learning in each of Years One and Two.
+The programme comprises 100 days of university based teaching and 100 days of agency based assessed practice learning in each of Years One and Two.
 All university and agency based teaching and learning are structured in accordance with the National Occupational Standards for Social Work and the requirements of the Care Council for Wales.
-The programme will be delivered between early September and late July of each year with one week vacation periods at Christmas and Easter.
+The programme is delivered between early September and late July of each year with one week vacation periods at Christmas and Easter.

 The first year of the course consists of the following core units: